suvasishm/docker-spark-app-cluster/README.md

+This Spark app written on Java and meant to run on cluster - Spark Standalone Cluster at the moment.

-This app is build on top of "gettyimages/spark" image, which provides standard Spark environment.
+Main intention is to start the clusters on Docker containers.
+For that "gettyimages/spark" image has been used as base, which provides standard Spark environment running on a Linux platform.

+The docker-compose.yml has also been adopted from "gettyimages" and plan is to extend it further.

 The following steps demonstrate how to build and run the app on Spark Standalone Cluster.